chrisvanfossen/chrisvanfossen.github.com/_posts/2012/2012-02-24-pci-compliance-404-page.md

 title:  PCI Compliance and the importance of a 404 page
 ---

-TODO: fix previous post link.

-As you may remember from a [previous post](http://joshtronic.com/post/16727579403), I typically rewrite my error traffic back to / instead of having a fancy 404 page.
+As you may remember from a [previous post](/2010/12/19/always-include-a-favicon/), I typically rewrite my error traffic back to / instead of having a fancy 404 page.
 The logic behind this is that I’d rather get my users to a page that’s functional instead of presenting them with an error page, also I’ve yet to come up with anything cute / funny / witty enough to do with a 404 page to justify using one.
 Generally speaking, this hasn’t been a huge issue for the user experience, but it seems to occasionally come up as a technical issue.

 The latest (and hopefully last as I’m planning on always using 404 pages moving forward) issue was related to PCI Compliance.
 I understand the value of security especially with something like credit card information, but what I don’t get is how something so important is so fragmented in regard to what’s compliant and what’s not.
 Compliancy scanning seems to be a big business, but it seems no two companies scan / analyze vulnerabilities the same way.